 7. Protect Internal Coating: The OWS internals are applied with tar epoxy coating, which is inflammable.
 Avoid bringing fire near to it or perform welding over the surface or body as the heat generated will damage the coating, making OWS susceptible to corrosion

-8. Check Water Level: Ensure that the separator is initially filled with sea water before bilge mixture is supplied to it.
+8. Check Water Level: Ensure that the separator is initially filled with seawater before the bilge mixture is supplied to it.
 This is to increase the life of filters and also to maintain the operational efficiency of the separator

 10. Check Effluent: Frequent checks on effluent to be done to assess the performance of the separator.
 If the effluent is found contaminated, immediately stop the separator and take preventive actions

 The operator of OWS should be thorough about the system, design, piping arrangement and of course the operating procedure of oily water separator.
 Out of all the machinery systems, OWS is kept at high priority due to stringent rules and regulations attached to it for ensuring environmental compliance.
 Hence it is important for the ship staff to maintain this machine in best of its shape.

 Do you know any OWS maintenance tips that should be added to the list?